Amazon is raising the price of annual Prime memberships to $139 - KESQ

 The Prime price hike wasn’t the only major news in the report.
 The company’s profits also doubled during the December-end quarter, to $14.3 billion, blowing past Wall Street analyst expectations.
 The huge jump in profit was due largely to the company’s accounting for its investment in electric vehicle company Rivian Automotive, which had a massive IPO in November.

-And while the company posted operating losses in both its North America and international retail sales business, its biggest profit driver, Amazon Web Services, reported a nearly 49% increase in operating income, to $5.3 billion.
+And while the company posted operating losses in both its North America and international e-commerce business, its biggest profit driver, Amazon Web Services, reported a nearly 49% increase in operating income, to $5.3 billion.

+Overall sales from the quarter were up more than 9% from the year-ago quarter, to $137.4 billion, just shy of the $137.6 billion analysts had forecast.

 Amazon shares jumped more than 17% in after-hours trading following the report Thursday.